 "Orphaned batteries" refers to batteries produced by a manufacturer that either no longer exists or no longer produces batteries.
-"Free rider" refers to a battery manufacturer that is not a registered steward with the Call2Recycle program.
+"Free rider" refers to a battery manufacturer that is not a registered steward of Call2Recycle.
 It should be noted that both "orphaned" and "free rider" batteries are accepted by the program, and all batteries are diverted from landfill.
-Call2Recycle makes concerted efforts to register all battery manufacturers with the program to eliminate "free rider" activity to ensure fairness in the market and compliance with the Regulations.
+The program makes concerted efforts to register all battery manufacturers with the program to eliminate "free rider" activity to ensure fairness in the market and compliance with the Regulations.
 This ongoing process involves identifying potential "free riders" followed by a series of recruitment actions including contacting the organization through letters and follow-up phone calls.
-This formal undertaking is continued until the "free rider" signs on to the Call2Recycle program or provides information that it has its own battery recycling program in the Province.
-In the case that the organization either refuses to comply or is unresponsive to our efforts and we have exhausted all avenues, Call2Recycle seeks assistance from Manitoba Environment, Climate and Parks to bring these Stewards into compliance.
+This formal undertaking is continued until the "free rider" signs on to the program or provides information that it has its own battery recycling program in the Province.
+In the case that the organization either refuses to comply or is unresponsive to our efforts and we have exhausted all avenues, the program seeks assistance from Manitoba Environment and Climate to bring these Stewards into compliance.